Can I Get out of a Lease If I Haven't Moved In Yet?

 What if I signed the lease without seeing the rental, and it’s in terrible shape?

 More bad news: you still can’t automatically break your lease.
-That said, if the problems with your new unit are so bad that they violate your state’s warranty of habitability—in other words, if the apartment is unlivable because it lacks certain essential elements like hot water and functional windows and doors—then you should inform your landlord right away.
-If they refuse to make repairs in a reasonable amount of time, there’s a chance you can move out and no longer be on responsible for paying rent.
+That said if the problems with your new unit are so bad that they violate your state’s warranty of habitability—in other words, if the apartment is unlivable because it lacks certain essential elements like hot water and functional windows and doors—then you should inform your landlord right away.
+If they refuse to make repairs in a reasonable amount of time, there’s a chance you can move out and no longer be responsible for paying rent.

 Related articles